conda-incubator/condastats/docs/source/condastats.rst

 ============

 `condastats <https://github.com/sophiamyang/condastats>`__ is a conda statistics API with Python interface and Command Line interface.
+This project is inspired by
+`pypistats <https://pypi.org/project/pypistats/>`__, which is a python client and CLI API for retrieving PyPI package statistics.

 Data source